amber-h/ghc_katas/README.md

 # Java

-You will need gradle and Java 8 installed for these katas
+You will need gradle and Java 8 installed for these katas.

 Run tests: ``` gradle test ```